 Flamingo Flats Music Theory Activity Sheet

-Once the student has completed Flamingo Flats music theory game, you can further help them solidify their music theory knowledge with the activity sheet.
+Once the student has completed Flamingo Flats music theory game, you can further help them solidify their music theory knowledge with the activity sheet (included with membership).

 Students will trace then draw their own flats for three key signatures: F, B-flat, and E-flat.